-Now that sports betting has officially launched in Tennessee, bettors will have no shortage of MLB games to bet on all season long.
+Now that sports betting is fully legal in Tennessee, bettors have no shortage of MLB games to bet on all season long with 162 games in the regular season.
 MLB is also the only major sports league that usually runs in the United States during the dog days of summer.

-This MLB betting guide will cover everything you need to know about betting on baseball in Tennessee, from how to read MLB lines & odds to some key baseball betting tips that can help you become a winner.
+This MLB betting guide will cover everything you need to know about betting on baseball in Tennessee, including how to read MLB lines & odds and live game odds direct from TN online sportsbooks.

 Check our feed below current MLB odds at TN online sportsbooks.
 During the season you’ll find daily game lines for all MLB games.
 In the offseason several futures odds are still available, including odds on the next World Series champ and Divisional/Pennant winners.
 Click on any odds to go directly to the sportsbooks and claim your bonus or free bets.

 A standard MLB betting line shows bettors the price of both teams on the moneyline, the price of both teams against the spread (also known as the run line), the total number of runs set for the game, and the price on the game going over or under that total.

 For example, a divisional matchup between the Atlanta Braves and Washington Nationals might be listed as:

 MLB betting odds are most commonly listed in the American odds format that you see above.

 Numbers with a “-” in front of them let you know how much you would need to bet to win $100.
 For example, a -140 wager on the Braves in the example above would win $100 for every $140 you wagered.
 A $1,400 bet would yield a $1,000 profit if it wins; a $70 bet would pay $50, and so on.

 Numbers starting with a “+” tell you how much you would win if you wager $100.
 So a +120 bet on the Nationals would earn you a $120 profit on a winning $100 bet or a $240 profit on a $200 bet.

 Here’s a rundown of some of the different types of bets that you can place on an MLB game.